Troy Springs State Park Cover

 Closing Thoughts

 I never research the places I am visiting before I go.
-I don’t want my opinions to be influenced by someone else’s.
-I like to figure it out for myself and see it through my fresh eyes.
-Don’t get me wrong; I plan out where I will explore in advance and why.
-I don’t study the details.
+I don’t want my opinion to be influenced by someone else’s.
+I like to see it for myself, through fresh eyes.

 I loved Troy Springs.
-It’s empty (it has been closed for the last two years) and so remote and unknown that it feels like you’ve found a spot no one knows exists.
+It’s empty (it has been closed on and off for the last two years) and so remote and unknown that it feels like you’ve found a spot you know exists.

 Troy Springs is one spring I will be returning to soon.
 I am now more intrigued than I was before!